Otad03/basic-website/README.md

 - if you sign- up successfully, a success page will pop up
 - if you login successfully, you will land on the home page, if failed a page will pop up
 - the home page has a change password, edit profile, help desk, team, and logout buttons
+- has a game on home page
+- can change password and username on the home page using change password and edit profile buttons